nihil21/nihil21/README.md

-### Hi there, welcome to my GitHub profile :octocat:
+### Hello there, welcome to my GitHub profile :octocat:
 I'm Mattia Orlandi, a MSc student in Artificial Intelligence fond of photography, Computer Vision and Neuroscience.

 - 🔭 I’m currently working on Deep Learning based human-machine interaction.